xopheS/Intel-Kaby-Lake-cache/README.md

-﻿# Simulation de la mémoire cache d'un processeur Intel Kaby Lake
+﻿# Simulation of cache memory of an Intel Kaby Lake Processor

-Simulation of Intel Kaby Lake cache coded in C (Description for more details about the structure) Project of system oriented programming course at EPFL
+Simulation of Intel Kaby Lake cache coded in C (Description for more details about the structure)<br/>
+Project of system oriented programming course at EPFL

-## Autheurs
+## Authors

 * **Christophe Saad**
 * **Auguste Lefevre**